Croatia Rail Passes and Train Tips

 Are rail passes a good value for Croatia?

-Not for most trips: Since trains don't run along the Dalmatian Coast (and trains aren't running via Zagreb in 2023), most travelers wind up getting around primarily by ferry and bus (or rental car), which aren't covered by rail passes.
+Not for most trips: Since trains don't run along the Dalmatian Coast, most travelers wind up getting around primarily by ferry and bus (or rental car), which aren't covered by rail passes.
 Moreover, point-to-point train tickets are pretty affordable, making a pass worthwhile for very few travelers.

 How do I see whether a rail pass makes sense for my trip in particular?